How anesthesia circle breathing systems work explained simply

 pl_inspiration

-Now our patients breathes out.
+Now our patient breathes out.
 During early expiration, the expired gases go into the reservoir bag.
 Because the pressure is low, the pressure limiting outflow valve remains closed.

 pl_bag_filling